stepMode/stepmode.github.io/_posts/2018-08-04-ryans-ctf-levels-5-to-8.md

 <br>

-And we are already done with level 1  of the *Intermediate* category.
+And we are already done with challenge 1  of the *Intermediate* category.

 # Level 6 - Escape the Jail